You have skipped the navigation, tab for page content

 4. Decision outcome (Try or No Try) will be displayed on the stadium video screen and into broadcast.

-The Swyftx Bunker provides review officials with access to state of the art technology including multiple camera angles and playback control for all reviewable decisions.
+The Bunker provides review officials with access to state of the art technology including multiple camera angles and playback control for all reviewable decisions.
 Touch screen interfaces, zoom functions and split screens will further enhance the decision making process.

-The Swyftx Bunker also provides other benefits including:
+The Bunker also provides other benefits including:

 • A secure and remote location for review officials which is conducive to decision making